 August 2, 2022

-When the FCC instated order 19-72A1 to aid telecommunications providers in transitioning to digital methods of transmitting voice, they added a deadline of when all subscribers would need to be off of the traditional analog lines and over to the digital alternative.
+When the FCC instated order 19-72A1 to aid telecommunications providers in transitioning to digital methods of transmitting voice, they added a deadline of when carriers could push consumers off of the traditional analog lines and over to the digital alternative, making analog phone lines go away.
 That date was August 2 of this year.
 What can you expect moving forward?

 Rapidly Increasing Prices

 As we stated in previous blogs, the cost of procuring analog copper lines for telephony equipment has risen dramatically as the number of users has fallen and the aging system required more maintenance, resulting in an increase in some areas of California of 458% since 2016.

 For most of the country, the increase hasn’t been as stark, with the increase falling more in the 50% range, but either way, the price has gone up significantly.
 And will continue to do so until telecom providers entirely switch off the analog networks.